StoopArno/reward-platform-api/readme.md

 ```

 ## API information
-There are a number of resources that can be queried at this time these resources are:
+There are a number of resources that can be queried at this time.
+These resources are:
 * rewards
 * challenges